Xilinx/Vitis-Tutorials/docs/Pathway3/BuildingAnApplication.md

 ## Introduction

-As described in the [Execution Model of an FPGA Accelerated Application](/docs/vitis-execution-model/), an accelerated application consists of a software program running on an x86 server, and the accelerated kernels running on an Alveo Data Center accelerator card and Xilinx FPGA.
+As described in the [Execution Model of an FPGA Accelerated Application](/docs/vitis-execution-model/), an accelerated application consists of a software program running on an x86 server, and the accelerated kernels running on an Alveo Data Center accelerator card or Xilinx FPGA.
 The sources for both need to be built (compiled and linked) separately.
-For additional details, see the *Vitis Development Environment Installation and Licensing*.
+For additional details, see [Installation and Licensing](https://www.xilinx.com/html_docs/xilinx2019_2/vitis_doc/vhc1571429852245.html).

-This tutorial describes how to build both the software and hardware portions of your design using the Xilinx® `g++` compiler and Vitis compiler.
+This tutorial describes how to build both the software and hardware portions of your design using the `g++` compiler and Vitis compiler.
 It describes various command line options, including how to specify a target platform, and building for hardware or software emulation.

 Reference files are provided in the [./reference_files](./reference-files) directory for use with this tutorial.

->**IMPORTANT:** Before running the example commands, ensure you have set up the Vitis core development kit by running the following commands, as described in the *Vitis Development Environment Installation and Licensing*.
+>**IMPORTANT:** Before running the example commands, ensure you have set up the Vitis core development kit by running the following commands, as described in [Installation and Licensing](https://www.xilinx.com/html_docs/xilinx2019_2/vitis_doc/vhc1571429852245.html).
 >
 >   ```bash
 >    #setup Xilinx Vitis tools.
 XILINX_VITIS and XILINX_VIVADO will be set in this step.